Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Appendix

 \subsection{Implementation Details}

 We utilized vLLM (v0.8.5.post1)~\citep{kwon2023efficient} to perform inference in the default bf16 precision on A6000, 2x3090, and A100 GPUs.
 For all experiments, the temperature was set to 0 to enforce greedy sampling, with the random seed fixed at 42 for reproducibility.
+Despite greedy decoding, vLLM inference is not strictly bit-deterministic under concurrent batching (due to kernel-level numerical noise and batch-size-dependent attention computations), so exact per-cell EM values may drift by a fraction of a percentage point on re-runs; the directional conclusions we report are robust to this residual stochasticity.
 Inference on the full dataset required approximately 0.5 hours for standard instruction-following models on 2x3090, faster on A100 and A6000.
 Qwen3-8B-Think required roughly 3 hours per run.
 In total, the full Spread and Cross tests for each model involved 150 discrete inference runs.

-We select the tested LLMs based on their maximum context window length and GPU compatibility.
-This includes Ministral-8B-Instruct released in 2024, specifically Ministral-8B-Instruct-2410.\footnote{https://huggingface.co/mistralai/Ministral-8B-Instruct-2410.} For Qwen3-8B, we evaluated both ``thinking'' and ``non-thinking'' modes following the official vLLM deployment guidelines.\footnote{https://qwen.readthedocs.io/en/latest/deployment/vllm.html.}
+We selected the tested LLMs based on their maximum context window length and GPU compatibility.
+This includes Ministral-8B-Instruct, released in 2024, specifically Ministral-8B-Instruct-2410.\footnote{\url{https://huggingface.co/mistralai/Ministral-8B-Instruct-2410}} For Qwen3-8B, we evaluated both ``thinking'' and ``non-thinking'' modes following the official vLLM deployment guidelines.\footnote{\url{https://qwen.readthedocs.io/en/latest/deployment/vllm.html}}